ArturoRoberti/gurk/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Possible Future Features
 - Add uninstallations/deconfigurations and seprate configurations from installations.
-That could result in multiple entrypoints (instead of the current single `cstp setup`):
+That could result in multiple entrypoints (instead of the current single `cmstp setup`):
-    - `cstp install` - for installations only
+    - `cmstp install` - for installations only
-    - `cstp configure` - for configurations only
+    - `cmstp configure` - for configurations only
-    - `cstp uninstall` - for uninstallations only
+    - `cmstp uninstall` - for uninstallations only
-    - Possibly, a `cstp deconfigure` for deconfigurations only
+    - Possibly, a `cmstp deconfigure` for deconfigurations only
 - Setup Browser Bookmarks
 - Setup Autocompletions